RoboDomo/bravia-microservice/README.md

 # bravia-microservice
-MQTT  microservice for Denon AVR
+MQTT  microservice for Sony Bravia TVs

 This microservice communicates with Sony Bravia TVs and bridges control and status via MQTT.